Genzano di Roma: Infiorata

 In June, a folkloristic and religious exhibition, the "Infiorata" is held.
 A whole street (Via Italo Belardi) is covered with allegorical carpets of flowers and a masked parade walk on these, with medieval and traditional clothes realized by the town's women.
 The event was held for the first time in 1778.
 Each year the artists suggestions must conform to a previously agreed upon theme, such as "The Colours of Michelangelo", or "The Designs of Bernini".
-In Spring it has recently become traditional a "mini Infiorata" made by the children from the local schools.
+Recently, it has become a Spring tradition for children from the local schools to hold a "mini Infiorata."